Hemingway’s Rules of Writing Still Work

 Frankenquotes

 Yes, they’re boring.
 But you will use them.
 Hardly anyone will ever read them (except the Frankenquoted person).
-I’ve included some text below you can use — just insert your company or executive’s name.
+I’ve included some below culled from actual new releases so you have a better idea what they are— just insert your company or executive’s name.
+Freebies from me.
+No need to thank me.

 We’re Great!